frequently asked questions

 North Side formally assesses each student when they enroll.
 If we determine that there are special needs, a student is referred to our Special Education team who, in conjunction with the child's classroom teacher, works out a schedule for individual and small group instruction apart from the core classroom lessons.

-When necessary, our special educators, the home room teacher, the grade-level principal, and our Executive Director work together to do a formal psychological evaluation of the student.
+When necessary, our special educators, the grade-level classroom teacher and principal, and our Executive Director work together to do a formal psychological evaluation of the student.
 This process can result in the development of an Individual Education Plan (IEP) to better meet the academic needs of the child.